 - Warehouse – we are operating as usual, receiving hours 7:30AM – 4PM.
 We are fully staffed and will continue to move airfreight / ocean consols as usual, taking space / booking limitations into consideration.

-- Our office staff have been working remotely since WED 3/18 and will continue to.
+- Our office staff continue to work remotely.
 All phones are diverted and will be covered remotely by staff.

 - Our office remains open, with partial staff in the office and partial working remotely.